2016 Stanley Cup playoffs: Goaltenders

 This is a combined table of the top five goaltenders based on goals against average and the top five goaltenders based on save percentage, with at least 420 minutes played.
 The table is sorted by GAA, and the criteria for inclusion are bolded.

 Television

-This marked the fifth postseason under NBC Sports' current 10-year contract for American television rights, and the second under Sportsnet and TVA Sports' current 12-year contract for Canadian television rights.
+This marked the fifth postseason under NBC Sports' 10-year contract for American television rights, and the second under Sportsnet and TVA Sports' current 12-year contract for Canadian television rights.
 In the United States, all playoff games were nationally televised by either NBC, NBCSN, CNBC, USA Network, and NHL Network.
 During the first round, these national telecasts co-existed with those of the regional rightsholders, after which NBC had exclusive rights to the remaining games.
 In Canada, all games were aired in English during the second postseason coverage of Rogers Media's 12-year contract of exclusive NHL rights, through its Sportsnet channel and CBC (as part of Hockey Night in Canada), and in French by TVA Sports.